 “In the diagram we begin with a whole lot of questions.
 We distill the answers to produce, what we can agree upon, as the primary elements of your story.
 These are represented by primary colors, the red, green, and blue lines.
 As with any parabolic analogy, the first lens becomes the directing arc.
 The color correction that occurs within the lens cluster represents our effort to calibrate the language used.
 We choose our words carefully so that they will be readily understood by your intended audience on the target demo line.
 The UVP is presented where the red, green, blue, and dotted lines converge.”
 Kalk says.

 “Now you may be asking “Why do the lines continue on past the point of convergence?”
-The short answer is that the discrete elements, or what we continue to regard as the components of what you provide, will ordinarily continue beyond the focal point.
+The short answer is that the discrete elements of your service offering, or what we continue to regard as the distinguishing features of the product you provide, will ordinarily continue beyond the focal point.
 But they will continue with the quality of coherence because they are now informed and conditioned by your unique value proposition.”

 Kalk continues.
 “Sooo, to simplify the analogy, you are scattering seed.
 It may represent the Gospel of Jesus, or it may be your business proposal.
 In either case, you don’t want to waste the effort or the seed.
 The soil must be of the right type and ready to receive it.”
 He said.